WinExperements/HelinKern/README.md

 # HelinKern

+# WARRNING
+Project is moved to gitlab: https://gitlab.com/helinos

 ![screenshot](res/screenshot.png)

 New implementation of my previous osdev project with main goal to implement full POSIX support and stay as much portable as it can be.